MultiSafepay/docs/content/faq/getting-started/rules-for-selling-alcohol.md

 ### Sales of spirits

-If you are selling spirits that contain percentages of alcohol that are 15% or greater, you are required to provide us with a liquor license.
-You can send the liquor license to us by email at <example@multisafepay.com>
+If you are selling spirits that contain percentages of alcohol that are 15% or greater, you are required to provide us with a valid liquor license.
+You can send the liquor license to us by email at <risk@multisafepay.com>

 ### Contact

 Do you have any questions regarding this regulation?
-Feel free to contact us at <example@multisafepay.com>
+Feel free to contact us at <risk@multisafepay.com>